djhshih/guidelines-genai-usage/README.md

 Work produced by GenAI are often impressive, especially for contents that need not be grounded in facts.
-However, it is important that remember that AI-generated work often contains fabricated facts and data, because GenAI models are trained to generate text or images that are *plausible* but not necessarily accurate.
+However, it is important that remember that AI-generated work often contains fabricated facts and data, because GenAI models are trained to generate contents that are *plausible* but not necessarily accurate.
 Therefore, using GenAI in scientific work requires forethought and care.

 At best, creating AI slop reflects poorly on your professionalism and quality of work; at worst, it causes you to commit misconduct.